 Specify cost of call instruction relative to simple arithmetics operations (having cost of 1).
-Increasing this cost disqualify inlinining of non-leaf functions and at same time increase size of leaf function that is believed to reduce function size by being inlined.
-In effect it increase amount of inlining for code having large abstraction penalty (many functions that just pass the argumetrs to other functions) and decrease inlining for code with low abstraction penalty.
-Default value is 16.
+Increasing this cost disqualifies inlining of non-leaf functions and at the same time increases size of leaf function that is believed to reduce function size by being inlined.
+In effect it increases amount of inlining for code having large abstraction penalty (many functions that just pass the arguments to other functions) and decrease inlining for code with low abstraction penalty.
+The default value is 16.